Poker Guide Hand Rankings

 Player Two—King, King, 7, 6, 8

-An ace-high straight flush—known as a Royal flush—is the best possible hand in most forms of poker.
-The odds of getting it sit at around 1 in 649,740, which is why many casinos offer a bonus to any player who gets one.
+An ace-high straight flush—known as a Royal Flush—is the best possible hand in most forms of poker.
+The odds of getting it sit at around 1 in 649,740.
+Many casinos will actually offer a bonus to any player who gets one!

 Depending on the variant, generally the best hand is anything with two or more aces.